 Second day.
 16th April – Working the clay

 I know not whether I suffer from ill-luck or bad judgement, but wherever I have lived in this country I have found myself tending a garden consisting of heavy clay soil.
 There is no quick way of working clay.
 You just have to put your back into the job, digging systematically along one unforgiving row after another, ploughing doggedly on until the job is done.
-It was like that for the Somerset bowlers on the second day of this match and perhaps for the Gloucestershire batsmen too, although they might have felt they ended the day just ahead with only 11 runs needed to overhaul the Somerset total and two wickets still standing.
-The movement in the air and off the pitch which had been plainly evident for much of the first day had, apart from the occasional sharp remnant, faded like the melting of the morning frost.
+It was like that for the Somerset bowlers on the second day of this match, and perhaps for the Gloucestershire batsmen too, although they might have felt they ended the day just ahead with only 12 runs needed to overhaul the Somerset total and two wickets still standing.
+The movement in the air and off the pitch which had been plainly evident for much of the first day had, apart from the occasional remnant, faded like the melting of the morning frost.
 There was nothing for it but for the Somerset bowlers to work their way through one unforgiving over after another on what had become a mainly unforgiving pitch.
-And then do the same with one spell after another.

 The signs had been there on the first evening as Kraigg Brathwaite and Chris Dent scored 13 runs in three overs with little apparent concern.
-They continued where they had left off as they immediately applied pressure to the Somerset bowling in the opening exchanges of the morning.
-Brathwaite set down Gloucestershire’s marker when he drove Lewis Gregory through the covers to Legend’s Square with a stroke which might have caused the ghosts from the old Stragglers to sit up and take note.
-They would have winced and gasped when in the next over Craig Overton found the inside edge of Dent’s bat and the ball flew agonizingly close to the stumps and down to the Trescothick Pavilion boundary for four runs.
+They continued where they had left off as they applied pressure to the Somerset bowling in the opening exchanges of the morning.
+Brathwaite set down Gloucestershire’s marker when he drove Gregory through the covers to Legend’s Square with a stroke to awaken the ghosts from the old Stragglers.
+They might have winced in the next over when Overton found the inside edge of Dent’s bat and the ball flew agonizingly close to the stumps and down to the Trescothick Pavilion boundary for four.
 But both Brathwaite and Dent found enough balls to turn into the on side, including two boundaries from Brathwaite and one from Dent, for Gloucestershire to pass 40 in the eighth over.
-Somerset’s 312, although still a considerable way in the distance, was not looking quite so secure as it had done at its conclusion.
+Somerset’s 312, although still distant, was not looking quite so secure as it had done at its conclusion.

 And then, suddenly, I found my arm shooting upwards towards the heavens and my mouth emitting an involuntary, “Yes!”
-Overton, against the run of play, had persuaded a ball to cut in, hit Brathwaite’s pad and his appeal had persuaded the umpire to raise his finger.
+Overton, against the run of play, had finally persuaded a ball to cut in, hit Brathwaite’s pad and his appeal had persuaded the umpire to raise his finger.
 Gloucestershire were 41 for 1 and Brathwaite had to depart, if reluctantly, for 18.
-The reaction, after Gloucestershire’s five runs an over start, was more one of relief than triumph.
-It was put back into the perspective of the early morning exchanges in the next over.
+My reaction, after Gloucestershire’s five-runs-an-over start, was generated more by relief than triumph.
+It was put back into perspective in the next over.
 Gregory pitched short twice in succession to Dent.
 Twice Dent pulled.
-The first ball flew off the edge over the slips and became lost in the covers stored in front of the Lord Ian Botham Stand as again Dent was blessed by luck.
-The next though was pulled well enough to the Somerset Stand boundary.
-When Gregory pitched the next ball up, Dent clipped it off his legs and sent it back to the Somerset Stand boundary.
+The first ball flew off the edge over the slips and became lost in the sheeting covers stored in front of the Lord Ian Botham Stand.
+The next was pulled well enough to the Somerset Stand boundary.
+When Gregory pitched the next ball up, Dent clipped it off his legs and sent it back to where the previous ball had ended its journey.
 Gloucestershire were 55 for 1 from 11 overs and Somerset knew they had a battle on their hands.

 Then, with the afternoon session barely under way, Somerset began to make progress when Overton struck for the second time.
 He first forced a thick edge to the River Stand as Lace attempted to drive him square.
 When, off the next ball, Lace tried to attack him again with another drive the ball went straight to Banton at extra cover and Gloucestershire were 105 for 3.
-Van Buuren tried to break Leach’s hold by driving him square for four, but in the next over Overton managed to find some of the residual life in the pitch and cut a ball into him.
+Van Buuren tried to break Leach’s hold by driving him square for four, but in the next over Overton managed to find some residual life in the pitch and cut a ball into him.
 In reacting to it van Buuren edged to Gregory diving towards first slip from second.
-Gloucestershire were 119 for four and Somerset supporters would have breathed a little more easily as their team perhaps just edged ahead.
-But, at the other end, Bracey was still at the crease, pressing the Gloucestershire case.
-He mainly hewed runs out of the bowling, but with 37 now to his name he was looking more unmovable by the over.
-And a six hooked into the Somerset Stand off Overton demonstrated he was prepared to attack the ball if the opportunity presented itself.
+Gloucestershire were 119 for four and Somerset supporters would have breathed a little more easily as their team edged ahead.
+But, at the other end, Bracey was still at the crease, pressing the Gloucestershire case, digging his way through the Somerset clay, and with 37 to his name he was looking more unmovable by the over.
+A six hooked into the Somerset Stand off Overton demonstrated too that he was prepared to attack the ball if the opportunity presented itself.

-Ryan Higgins joined Bracey and together they added 41 in 13 overs as Gloucestershire worked to increase their scoring rate from the two an over to which it had been constrained since the fall of Dent.
+After the departure of van Buuren, Higgins joined Bracey and together they added 41 in 13 overs as Gloucestershire worked to increase their scoring rate from the two an over to which it had fallen.
 In an over from Gregory, who several times employed the short ball with little apparent effect, both batsmen pulled him for four, Higgins in front of square to the Ondaatje Stand and the left-handed Bracey to the Somerset Stand.
-For the most part though the Somerset bowlers stuck hard to their task and, like that unrelenting clay soil in its grip on a spade, held the scoring in check.
-Eventually, Higgins tried steer Davey through the off side and edged the ball to Hildreth at first slip.
-He had made 23 and, with Gloucestershire on 160 for 5, Somerset perhaps had just moved ahead.
-When Hankins was lbw to a ball which de Lange might just have persuaded to cut in the score was 177 for 6 and Gloucestershire, still 135 runs behind, were suddenly at risk of foundering in the face of the determined Somerset bowling.
-With tea coming at 189 for 6 Somerset were still ahead.
+For the most part though the Somerset bowlers stuck hard to their task, with the tightest of line and length gripping the batsmen, like that unrelenting clay grips on a spade.
+Eventually, the relentlessness of the bowling told.
+Higgins tried to steer Davey through the off side and edged the ball to Hildreth at first slip.
+He had made 23, and with Gloucestershire on 160 for 5, Somerset’s edge in the match was confirmed.
+When Hankins was leg before wicket to a ball which de Lange might just have persuaded to cut in, the score was 177 for 6, 189 for 6 at tea, and the Gloucestershire innings, still 123 runs short of Somerset’s 312, was at risk of foundering.

-The honours of the morning session had been just about, from a Somerset perspective, evenly distributed with Somerset managing two wickets but restricting Gloucestershire to 84 runs.
-The afternoon had belonged to Somerset with the wicket column raised to six and Gloucestershire still 123 runs adrift of Somerset’s first innings total.
-The evening session, as residents of the flats were seen on their east-facing balconies clothed for winter rather than spring, belonged to Gloucestershire as, with Bracey and Matthew Taylor to the fore, they closed the gap on Somerset to just ten runs for the loss of two more wickets.
+The honours of the morning session had been just about even.
+The afternoon had belonged to Somerset.
+The evening session, as residents of the flats on their east-facing balconies donned their winter clothing, belonged to Gloucestershire.
+With Bracey and Taylor to the fore, they closed the gap on Somerset to just 11 runs for the loss of two more wickets.

-As they made headway the number in the wickets column remained steadfastly stuck on seven.
-At the same time, those reducing tens digits that had delivered such rising hope in the runs required column as Somerset chased a high target against Middlesex brought rising anxiety to the Somerset mind here as they fell away in the lead column.
-With the Somerset lead in the seventies Bracey guided Davey to fine leg for four and brought up his century off 208 balls.
+With Somerset on the brink of gaining a significant advantage, Taylor replaced Scott and he and Bracey began to make headway.
+As the number of wickets remained steadfastly stuck on seven, the size of Gloucestershire’s deficit fell steadily while the anxiety in the Somerset mind rose as if on the other end of a seesaw.
+With the deficit falling through the seventies Bracey guided Davey to fine leg for four and brought up his century from 208 balls.
 As the Somerset lead fell into the fifties, an all-run four to the Colin Atkinson boundary depressed the Somerset spirit further.
-A cover drive from Taylor off Gregory to Legends Square took the lead down to 47 in the 93rd over.
+A cover drive from Taylor off Gregory to Legends Square took the lead down to 47 in the 93rd over of the innings.
 The re-introduction of Leach in the 94th was an admission that the new ball, in spite of the efforts of the Somerset bowlers, had failed to deliver on its promise.
-When Bracey reverse-swept Leach for four, again to Legends Square, the Somerset lead fell to 39 and the Somerset heart sank further as it seemed Gloucestershire might be preparing to press home their advantage.
+When Bracey reverse-swept Leach for four, again to Legends Square, the Somerset lead fell to 39 and the the prospect of a Gloucestershire lead grew.

 Then some relief.
-Bracey played a tired-looking defensive prod to a ball from Gregory angled across him and edged to Hildreth at slip.
-Gloucestershire were 274 for 8, Bracey 118 scored in nearly six hours at the crease, and Somerset hopes of parity at the end of the two first innings revived.
+Bracey played a tired-looking defensive prod to a ball which Gregory angled across him and edged to Hildreth at slip.
+Gloucestershire were 274 for 8, Bracey 118, scored in nearly six hours at the crease, and Somerset supporters could at least harbour hopes of parity at the end of the two first innings.
 For the moment at least.
-But a Gloucestershire lead looked the more likely outcome by the close as Taylor and David Payne negotiated their way through the bowling and Taylor, driving de Lange through backward point to the Somerset Stand boundary, went to a maiden first-class fifty in the final over of the day.
-As the third day dawns Somerset still have much clay to dig with bat and ball.
+But, by the close, a Gloucestershire lead again looked the more likely outcome as Taylor and Payne negotiated their way through the bowling and Taylor, driving de Lange through backward point to the Somerset Stand boundary, went to a maiden first-class fifty in the final over of the day.
+When the third day dawns Somerset will still have much clay to dig with bat and ball.